warmcat/libwebsockets/minimal-examples/http-server/README.md

-minimal-http-server-sse-ring|Server Side Events with ringbuffer and threaded event sources minimal-http-server-sse|Simple Server Side Events minimal-http-server-tls-80|Serves a directory over http/1 or http/2 with TLS (SSL), custom 404 handler, redirect to https on port 80 minimal-http-server-tls|Serves a directory over http/1 or http/2 with TLS (SSL), custom 404 handler minimal-http-server|Serves a directory over http/1, custom 404 handler
+minimal-http-server-sse-ring|Server Side Events with ringbuffer and threaded event sources minimal-http-server-sse|Simple Server Side Events minimal-http-server-tls-80|Serves a directory over http/1 or http/2 with TLS (SSL), custom 404 handler, redirect to https on port 80 minimal-http-server-tls-mem|Serves using TLS with the cert and key provided as memory buffers instead of files minimal-http-server-tls|Serves a directory over http/1 or http/2 with TLS (SSL), custom 404 handler minimal-http-server|Serves a directory over http/1, custom 404 handler